-Fujian Wide Plus has established a "Management Policies of Three Kinds of Wastes", which states clearly the procedures of emissions of solid, air and water wastes in accordance with the applicable national requirements.
-Fujian Wide Plus has obtained "Pollutant Emissions Licence".
-In order to maintain a green production environment, it is our obligation to monitor the waste emissions and to appoint metrological accredited environmental assessment department to provide inspection on a regular basis.
-In October 2015, we appointed an independent accredited environmental assessment organisation to carry out an annual emissions inspection.
+Fujian Wide Plus has established a "Management Policies of Three Kinds of Wastes", which states clearly the handling procedures of emissions of solid, air and water wastes, including both hazardous and non-hazardous, in accordance with the applicable national laws and regulations.
+We also set an aim to maintain a zero hazardous emission environment and to mitigate all necessary non-hazardous emission in a minimal level.
+In order to do so, it is our obligation to monitor the waste emissions and to appoint metrological accredited environmental assessment department to provide inspection on a regular basis.
+In November 2016, we appointed an independent accredited environmental assessment organisation to carry out an annual emissions inspection.
 All the results of the inspection met the required relevant national standards, i.e. "Integrated Wastewater Discharge Standard" - GB8978-1996, "Integrated Emission Standard of Air Pollutants" GB16297-1996 and "Occupational Exposure Limits for Hazardous Agents in the Workplace Part 1: Chemical hazardous agents (工作場所有害因素職業接觸限值第1部分:化學有害因素)" - GBZ2.1-2007.
-There was no production of the following hazardous waste as reflected from the said inspection: NOx, SOx, carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons and sulphur hexafluoride.
-The Group strictly complied with the above said relevant standards, rules and regulations throughout the Year and will continue to do so.
+There was no production of the following air and greenhouse gas emissions as reflected from the said inspection: NOx, SOx, carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons and sulphur hexafluoride.
+There was also no generation of hazardous waste.
+The Group strictly complied with the above said relevant standards, rules, regulations and internal policies throughout the Year and our aim was successfully achieved.
+We will continue to do so in the future.

 Type of emissions Annual emissions

+2017 2016

-Waste water: 3,673.60 tonnes
+Waste water: 4,749.00 tonnes 3,673.60 tonnes

-suspension 176.0 kg
+suspension 23.7 kg 176.0 kg

-five-day biochemical oxygen demand 19.10 kg
+five-day biochemical oxygen demand 31.8 kg 19.10 kg

-chemical oxygen demand 76.80 kg
+chemical oxygen demand 121 kg 76.80 kg

-animal and vegetable oil 0.70 kg
+animal and vegetable oil 0.47 kg 0.70 kg

-ammonia 31.20 kg
+ammonia 53.2 kg 31.20 kg

-Exhaust gas: 13,200,000
+Exhaust gas: 8,508,000 13,200,000

-normal cubic meters
+10,000 r normal cubic meters

-particulates 1.56 kg
+particulates 5.28 kg 1.56 kg

+non-methane hydrocarbons 1.72 kg - kg

+tin 0.01 kg - kg